Exercises to Correct Breathiness

 The quality of mercy is not strain'd

-It droppeth as a gentle rain from heaven
+as a gentle rain from heaven

 Upon the place .beneath.
 It is twice blest.